• Skip to primary navigation

 Flavor Suggestions

-I make carrot cake mix cookies and add shredded carrots and chopped walnuts, then I top them with an easy cream cheese frosting.
+• Carrot Cake: Add shredded carrots and chopped walnuts, then top with cream cheese frosting.

 Storage

-Store in an air-tight container such as plastic storage bags with a zip top to maintain freshness.
-Like most home baked treats I think they are best the first couple of days and then start to dry out after day 3 or so.
+Store in an airtight container or zip-top bag to maintain freshness.
+These are best within the first couple of days and may start to dry out after day 3.

 Many cookies in rows on a black wire cooling rack.